kwerle/ruby_language_server/README.md

 # Release instructions to self

+* For for release
-* bump version in version file and Gemfile.lock
+* bump version in version.rb file and Gemfile.lock
-* release notes
+* change log
 * make gem_release

 # Authors